Bowe Bergdahl: Contacts by Taliban

 On July 18, 2009, the Taliban released a video showing Bergdahl, who appeared downcast and frightened.
 A Department of Defense statement issued the following day confirmed that Bergdahl had been declared "missing/whereabouts unknown" on July 1 and that his status had been changed to "missing/captured" on July 3.

 In the twenty-eight–minute video, his captors held up his dog tags to establish that the captured man was Bergdahl.
 Bergdahl gave the date as July 14 and mentioned an attack that occurred that day.

 On December 25, 2009, five months after Bergdahl's disappearance, the media arm of the Taliban released a video of "a U.S. soldier captured in Afghanistan" entitled "One of Their People Testified".

 The Taliban did not name the American, but the only U.S. soldier known to be in captivity was Bergdahl.
 U.S. military officials had been searching for Bergdahl, but it was not publicly known whether he was being held in Afghanistan or in Pakistan.
 On December 25, another video was released showing Bergdahl wearing sunglasses, a combat uniform, and helmet.

-He described his place of birth, deployment to Afghanistan, and subsequent capture and made several statements regarding his humane treatment by his captors, contrasting this to the abuses suffered by insurgents in prisons.
-He finished by stating that the United States should not be involved in Afghanistan and that its presence there was akin to the Vietnam War.

 The Taliban originally demanded the release of six Taliban prisoners.
 After Taliban commander Awal Gul died of a heart attack at Guantanamo Bay on February 2, 2011, the demand was reduced to five Taliban prisoners.

 On April 7, 2010, the Taliban released a third video depicting Bergdahl, pleading for the release of Afghan prisoners held at Guantanamo and Bagram.
 In November 2010, Bergdahl appeared briefly in a fourth video.
 In May 2011, Bergdahl appeared briefly in a fifth video.

 In June 2010, Bergdahl managed to escape his captors but was recaptured after less than nine days.
 In August 2010, it was reported that a Taliban commander named Haji Nadeem had claimed that Bergdahl was helping to train the Taliban in bomb-making and infantry tactics.
 The Pentagon dismissed the reports as Taliban propaganda.

 In June 2013, Bergdahl's parents received a letter from him through the Red Cross.

-In January 2014, the United States received another proof-of-life video dated December 14, 2013, in which Bergdahl mentioned the death of South African former president Nelson Mandela, indicating the video had been filmed after December 5.
+In January 2014, the United States received another proof-of-life video dated December 14, 2013, in which Bergdahl mentioned the death of South African former president Nelson Mandela, indicating the video had been recorded after December 5.

 In early 2014, it was suggested in some media that the United States government had attempted to secure the release of Bergdahl by paying a ransom and that the intermediary had absconded with the money.
 The Pentagon said no ransom was paid but that a payment had been made for intelligence that led to Bergdahl's release.